ctrl-f-plus/ctrl-f-plus-chrome-extension/README.md

 2. Unzip the file.
 3. Open `chrome://extensions` in Chrome / `edge://extensions` in Microsoft Edge.
 4. Enable developer mode (top right corner).
-5. Click on `Load unpacked` and select the **unzipped** dist folder.
+5. Click on `Load unpacked` and select the `dist` folder from within the unzipped build folder.
 6. Hit `Ctrl+Shift+F` on your keyboard or click the extension icon to start using!

-:warning: If the keyboard command does not work see [setting keyboard shortcut]() for additional instructions.
+:warning: If the keyboard command does not work see [setting keyboard shortcut](.github/keyboard-shortcut-setup.md) for additional instructions.

 ### Build From Source